RazvanDu/DynamicSlicing/README.md

 Next, we will run the second command, that will execute the experiments based on the cutting pattern provided by the previous script.
-Command: python3.11 mean_cut_accuracy_experiments.py --model 'model' --source-for-vector wikitext2 --cuda-device 'cuda_device' --dataset wikitext2 --tasks tasks --accuracy-limit acc_limit --vector-cut vec_cut --mean mean
+Command: python3.11 mean_cut_accuracy_experiments.py --model 'model' --source-for-vector wikitext2 --cuda-device 'cuda_device' --dataset wikitext2 --tasks 'tasks' --accuracy-limit 'acc_limit' --vector-cut 'vec_cut' --mean 'mean'

 The script has the following main parameters:
 -model (must match the model parameter from the previous script)
 -cuda-device: the particular GPU, or CPU, that we want to run the experiment on